artecs-group/rodinia-dpct-dpcpp/README.md

 ## Issues
 ### DPCT compatibility issue
-vector_class does not found: you should add it's definition (e.g. oneAPI) and add it in "sycl_workspace/llvm/sycl/include/CL/sycl/stl.hpp"
+vector_class does not found: you should add it's definition (e.g. oneAPI).
+Add it in "sycl_workspace/llvm/sycl/include/CL/sycl/stl.hpp"

 ### OpenGL dependency
 You have to install OpenGL to run some tests: